dip000/dip000/README.md

-- 👋 Hi, Nickname is dip000
+- 👋 Hi, Nickname's dip000
-- 👀 I’m interested in art and tecnology
+- 👀 I’m interested in hardware and software
-- 🌱 I’m currently learning IoT

 <!---